 About BCL

-Broward County Library is your window to a world of learning, opportunity, education, and more!
-We invite you to visit the library, in person or online, and explore the wealth of cultural, educational and recreational opportunities that await.
+Broward County Library (BCL) is your window to a world of learning, opportunity, education, and more!
+We invite you to visit the library, in person or online, to explore vast selections of cultural, educational and recreational opportunities!

 Our Mission